Worfield: St Peter's Church

 Church of St Peter the Apostle, pictured from the church gate, to the south.

 St. Peter's church is thought to be of Saxon origin and founded by Mercian Earl, Leofric, certainly existing since the 12th Century.

 The church is perhaps best known for its fine spire, which at one stage was seriously deteriorating along with the six church bells in the tower that were deemed too dangerous to ring.
 A huge amount of fundraising took place to restore the spire and bells to their present-day condition.

 Although there have been changes to the church over the centuries, some of its original features still remain.
 The original wooden doors leading into the church date back to the 12th Century.
 These doors are historically important as they are the earliest evidence of the use of ironwork for decoration.
 The doors in St Peter's Church are one of the only five picture doors left in England.

 The most prominent features of the interior are the Bromley tombs.
-The earliest was built for George Bromley, a prominent judge of the Elizabethan period and brother of Thomas Bromley, the Lord Chancellor.
+The earlier was built for George Bromley, a prominent judge of the Elizabethan period and brother of Thomas Bromley, the Lord Chancellor.
 He acquired property through marriage to Joan Waverton, heiress to the Hallon estate, to the west of Worfield.
 The later and more impressive tomb was built for their second son, Edward Bromley, another important judge who was appointed a Baron of the Exchequer and is portrayed in judicial dress.

 There are a variety of war memorials inside the church: